 Somewhere along the way - maybe eleven or twelve - I fell in love with words.
 I had a poem published in a collection of works, and I never forgot the feeling of that book in my hands.
 I loved the places that words could take me to; places far away from what I was facing in ordinary life.

 I suppose that when I realized I could combine the two, I became a songwriter by default.
 My father would sing to me in the car; wonderful folk songs written by the likes of Cat Stevens and Joni Mitchell.
-These songs were stories, lessons, friends; and they kept me company through the time I spent in places I never belonged: like high school, and at home.
+These songs were stories, lessons, friends; and they kept me company through the time that I spent in places I never belonged: like high school, and at home.
 I started to write songs as a means of comforting myself; I could listen back to something I wrote the last time I felt lost or alone, and remember how I got through it.
 Honestly, that’s still what I do to this day.

 I never made the decision to be a professional musician.
 That was just something I realized I was doing.
 All of what I am, I am by default.
 My heart beats, my lungs breathe, and I write and sing songs.
 Thank you for taking an interest in my journey. :)